Igglybuff/awesome-piracy/readme.md

 ### Subtitles Automation
 - [Bazarr](https://github.com/morpheus65535/bazarr) Bazarr is a companion application to Sonarr and Radarr.
 It manages and downloads subtitles based on your requirements.
 - [autosub](https://github.com/agermanidis/autosub) Command-line utility for auto-generating subtitles for any video file using speech recognition
+- [nzb-subliminal](https://github.com/caronc/nzb-subliminal) Fetches subtitles for the videos it's provided.
+It can be easily integrated into NZBGet and SABnzbd too.

 ## P2P Networks
 - [eDonkey network](https://en.wikipedia.org/wiki/EDonkey_network) a decentralized, mostly server-based, peer-to-peer file sharing network